MiroSolutionsEngineering/deactivate-stale-users/README.md

 ### Step 5.
 Get the SCIM API Token

-- In your Miro account go to "Security" and copy the SCIM API token
+- In your Miro account go to `Settings > Security` and copy the SCIM API token

 - Add the Miro SCIM API token in the `.env` file